 Single Mothers’ Alliance v BC: Taking the fight for family law legal aid to court

-The case, launched in April 2017, alleges that BC has a constitutional responsibility under the Charter of Rights and Freedoms to ensure access to the family law system for women who are fleeing violent relationships or are facing ongoing abuse from ex-spouses.
-CFE will argue that BC’s legal aid system violates women’s constitutionally protected rights to equality, life and security of the person, and access to justice by increasing their risk of exposure to violence.
+Single Mothers’ Alliance v BC was a constitutional challenge against the Province of BC and LABC for failing to provide adequate family law legal aid to women leaving abusive relationships.
+The case, launched in April 2017, alleged that BC has a constitutional responsibility under the Charter of Rights and Freedoms to ensure access to the family law system for women who are fleeing violent relationships or are facing ongoing abuse from ex-spouses.
+CFE argued that BC’s legal aid system violates women’s constitutionally protected rights to equality, life and security of the person, and access to justice by increasing their risk of exposure to violence.

 When the case was launched, CFE was joined by two co-plaintiffs with lived experiences of the family law legal aid system.
 These individuals bravely shared their stories of abuse and inadequate access to justice to help improve access to legal aid for all survivors of violence.
-While each had to withdraw from what has turned into complex and multi-year litigation, their stories helped to shape the case and we’re grateful for their participation.
+While each had to withdraw from what turned into complex and multi-year litigation, their stories helped to shape the case and we’re grateful for their participation.

 In early 2022, the Province brought a court application challenging CFE’s ability to continue the litigation on its own without individual single mothers as co-plaintiffs.
 Courts have long recognized the problem of unequal access to justice and allow organizations like CFE to bring legal challenges on behalf of directly affected people in certain circumstances.
 In these cases, organizations have what is called “public interest standing.”
 In December 2022, the BC Supreme Court granted CFE public interest standing.
 The court confirmed the importance of allowing public interest organizations to challenge unjust laws on behalf of community members so that people fleeing violence are not forced to carry this enormous burden by themselves.